Gurnski/BSGO-Private-Server/README.md

   outposts on the map at boot and leaves 31 contested systems to capture
 - the ability arms and armour curve that make imported equipment behave, so weapons that were decorative now hit, consume ammunition and are reduced by armour
+- missile interception, rebuilt end to end.
+The client shipped the whole feature — missile brackets, a select-nearest-missile key, health bars — gated on server data that never enabled it.
+Enemy warheads are now real targets with real hull points; strike and escort guns can shoot them down, capitals rely on their flak and point-defence screens, and NPC screens sweep incoming missiles the same way yours do
 - room NPCs, flagship rentals and the water-for-cubits exchange, all reconstructed from dialogue and message types the client still carries but upstream never sent
+- an operator console grown out of upstream's debug protocol: `spawn` puts any hull in the catalogue into space as an armed, fighting NPC (`spawn_wing` rings up to twelve of them around you), with god mode, teleports and resource taps for testing alongside

-`config/` holds hand-authored server config that upstream keeps out of git: collider templates measured from the actual ship prefabs, the loot tables including six themed boss jackpots, and the ship configs that arm every NPC and station.
+`config/` holds hand-authored server config that upstream keeps out of git: collider templates measured from the actual ship prefab meshes (bounding boxes for the capitals, whose old spheres detonated missiles hundreds of units off the hull), the loot tables including six themed boss jackpots, and the ship configs that arm every NPC, station and spawnable capital.
 Its own README explains each.

 For the rest, [QUICKSTART.md](QUICKSTART.md) covers setup and troubleshooting, [PROGRESS.md](PROGRESS.md) records what has actually been seen working against a real client,